ernisv/Endex3/README.md

 ### Additional PSU
 As it turns out stock PSU capacity might be not enough to power all additional hardware - it either needs to be replaced by more powerful one - 550W should be enough.

 Or as a more budget option - add a smaller additional PSU to just power the heated bed, which would take quite a big portion of load from original PSU.
 Moreover there is a place to mount PSU like original Ender3's did - on the right/back.

 Mounting options are also plenty, it depends on exact PSU you have.
-The mount included in conversion is for Blow 24V PSU (still running.. still not blown!).
+The mount included in conversion is for "Blow 24V PSU" i've got (still running.. still not blown!).

 The stock Ender3v2 bed should take around 220W.

 Klipper's config setting `max_power` could also be used to try limiting power consumption.

+How i connected additional PSU to work only as dedicated PSU for heated bed:
+* New PSU ground / earth <--> Old PSU ground / earth
+* New PSU -24V <--> Old PSU -24V
+* New PSU +24V <--> Bed +
+* Board Bed - <--> Bed -
+* Board Bed + <--> Unconnected!

 <p align="center">
 <img src="media/additional_psu.jpg" alt="Additional PSU" width="300" border="2">